slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On lovers

 <!--
-> *"One expresses well the love he does not feel." -- J.A.
-Karr*
-> *"People change and forget to tell each other." -- Lillian Hellman*
 > *"The surest sign that a man is in love is when he divorces his wife."*
 > *"If you love a flower don't pick it up.
 Because if you pick it up it dies and it ceases to be what you love.
 So if you love a flower, let it be.
 Love is not about possession.
-Love is about appreciation."
+Love is about appreciation." -- Osho*
--- Osho*
-> *"A man is already halfway in love with any woman who listens to him." -- Brendan Francis*
-> *"How bold one gets when one is sure of being loved."
--- Sigmund Freud*
-> *"A mind all logic is like a knife all blade.
-It makes the hand bleed that uses it."
--- Rabindranath Tagore*
+> *"When I think I'm unfairly hated, I try to remember that I'm unfairly loved." -- R.C.
+Sproul*
 - Thank you for not loving me.
 It forced me to love myself.
 - she was poetry but he couldn't read.
 - Psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.